malallai/malallai/README.md

 #### 🔭 Projects
 - I'm currently apprentice in a french Startup called [Cobbaï](https://cobbai.com).
-- I'm a volunteer SysAdm and Java Developer for a french association called [Aldostra](https://aldostra.fr), that promote online game such as an French Harry Potter RolePlay server based on Minecraft.
+- I'm a volunteer SysAdm and Java Developer for a french association called [Aldostra](https://aldostra.fr), that promote online game such as a French Harry Potter RolePlay server based on Minecraft.
 - I've been a volunteer Java Developer on a Minecraft project called PoudlardRP during 3 years.

 #### 📫 How to reach me: